BC-Olympic Digest, ADVISORY

 FEATURED IMAGES

-OLYTH111 — Mikaela Shiffrin of United States loses control and skis off course during the first run of the women’s giant slalom.

-OLYFF115 — Ben Loomis, of the United States, prepares for his jump during a ski jumping training session in the Gundersen normal hill Nordic Combined event.

-OLYAG309 — Simo Peltola of Finland competes during the men’s freestyle skiing big air qualification round.
+OLYAG191 — Gold medalist Eileen Gu, of China, reacts after her final run in the women’s freestyle skiing big air finals.

-OLYRM401 — Daniel Hemetsberger, of Austria, bleeds after finishing the men’s downhill.
+OLYAG234 — China’s Peng Shuai watches the women’s freestyle skiing big air finals.

 GRAPHICS